BlueBrain/MultiscaleRun/docs/contributing.rst

   * ``multiscale_run/data/config/rat_sscxS1HL_V6/simulation_config.json``
   * ``multiscale_run/data/config/rat_sscxS1HL_V10_all_valid_cells/simulation_config.json``

 2. Ensure the Sphinx documentation is up-to-date.
+The fastest way is to check the artifacts of the ``docs`` stage in the CI.
 3. Ensure the *Releases Notes* section is completed for this version.
 4. Ensure the list of authors is up-to-date.
 5. Ensure no spurious files were added to the repository by mistake (log files, process core dumps, ...)